Payment Hub

 Although it is affordable and convenient, there are some limitations to ACH payment processing.

-• Speed – ACH transfers may be a little slower than some other forms of transactions, like wire transfers.
+• Speed – ACH transfers may be a little slower than some other forms of transactions.

 • Caps – There are restrictions on how much money you can transfer.
 The maximum daily and monthly amount is $25,000 per transaction for same-day ACH.

-• U.S.-Only – The ACH system is specific to the U.S., so ACH transactions can only occur to and from U.S. bank accounts.
+• U.S.-Only – The ACH system is specific to the U.S., so an ACH transfer can only occur to and from U.S. bank accounts.
 This means ACH can’t be used for international payments.

 Why ACH Payments Are Useful for Businesses